India News | 10 Kashmiri Pandit Families Leave Their Village in Shopian Days After Killing of Community Member by Terrorists | LatestLY

 He said the village was now empty.

-"The situation is not conducive for us to live in Kashmir Valley.
-We live in fear due to killings.
+"The situation is not conducive for us to live in the Kashmir valley.
+We live in fear due to the killings.
 There is no security for us," another villager said.

 The villagers alleged a police post was set up away from their village even though they repeatedly sought protection.